 The International Antiviral Society–USA (IAS–USA) offers no CME credit for this activity.

 In the interest of maintaining the independence of its continuing medical education (CME) activities, and in accordance with the policies of the Accreditation Council for Continuing Medical Education (ACCME), the IAS–USA requires all persons with control of content (ie, faculty, IAS–USA Board members, and program staff) to disclose any financial relationships that they or their spouses or partners have had with commercial companies within the past 12 months.
 Any real or apparent conflicts of interest of those parties are resolved prior to the CME activity being delivered.
 Individuals who refuse to disclose financial interests may not participate in an IAS–USA CME activity.

 Constance A. Benson, MD

 Dr Benson serves on a data and safety monitoring board for GlaxoSmithKline/ViiV Healthcare.
-She has received research grants awarded to the University of California San Diego from Gilead Sciences, Inc and ViiV Healthcare.
-Disclosure information for her spouse, Robert T. Schooley, MD, is indicated below.
-(Updated 04/26/15)
+She has received research grants awarded to her institution from AbbVie, Gilead Sciences, Inc, and ViiV Healthcare.
+(Updated 05/22//17)